momchilmitev/suite/README.md

-# Suite
+# suite

-Simple landing page with vue3 and tailwind css
+Simple landing page with html and css